-C5 NDR Appeals Provision
+C4 NDR Appeals Provision

 The Non-domestic rates appeals provision is an estimate of the potential loss of business rates as a result of reductions of net rateable values from current outstanding appeals.
-The Valuation Office Agency figures as at 31/3/18 were 247 appeals outstanding with a total rating value of £63.771m in relation to 2010 valuation appeals.
-An independent rating consultant has reviewed all these claims and estimated the cumulative net loss to the collection fund of appeals back to 2010 to be approximately £647.6k.
+The Valuation Office Agency figures as at 31/3/19 were 333 appeals outstanding with a total rating value of £60.410m in relation to 2010 valuation appeals.
+An independent rating consultant has reviewed all these claims and estimated the cumulative net loss to the collection fund of appeals back to 2010 to be approximately £1.212m.

 In 2017 the business rates were revalued by Central Government so any new appeals will be from 2017.
-The independent rating consultant also considered the likely appeals relating to 2017 revaluations and have estimated the loss in 2017 as a result of these to be £993k.
+The independent rating consultant also considered the likely appeals relating to 2017 revaluations and have estimated the loss in 2017 as a result of these to be £1.082m.

-This gives a total estimated loss of approximately £1.641m for which provision has been made.
-Ipswich Borough Council's share is £656k.
+This gives a total estimated loss of approximately £2.294m for which provision has been made.
+Ipswich Borough Council's share is £1.835m (Ipswich Borough Council's share is 80% in 2018/19 due to being selected a 100% Business Rate pilot authority.
+Ipswich Borough Council's share in 2017/18 was 40%).